Carole King: Political and environmental activism

 After relocating to Idaho in 1977, King became involved in environmental issues.
-Since 1990, she has been working with the Alliance for the Wild Rockies and other groups towards passage of the Northern Rockies Ecosystem Protection Act (NREPA).
-King has testified on Capitol Hill three times on behalf of NREPA: in 1994, 2007 and again in 2009.
+Since 1990, she has been working with the Alliance for the Wild Rockies and other groups towards the passage of the Northern Rockies Ecosystem Protection Act (NREPA).
+King has testified on Capitol Hill three times on behalf of NREPA: in 1994, 2007, and again in 2009.

-King is also politically active in the United States Democratic Party.
+King is also a supporter of the Democratic Party.
 In 2003, she began campaigning for John Kerry, performing in private homes for caucus delegates during the Democratic primaries.
-On July 29, 2004, she made a short speech and sang at the Democratic National Convention, about two hours before Kerry made his acceptance speech for the Democratic nomination for president.
+On July 29, 2004, she made a short speech and sang at the Democratic National Convention about two hours before Kerry made his acceptance speech for the Democratic nomination for president.
 King continued her support of Kerry throughout the general election.
-When Kerry was named Secretary of State in 2013 she campaigned with US Representative Ed Markey, the Democratic nominee to succeed Kerry in a special election.
+When Kerry was named Secretary of State in 2013, she campaigned with US Representative Ed Markey, the Democratic nominee to succeed Kerry in a special election.

 In 2008, King appeared on the March 18 episode of The Colbert Report, touching on her politics again.
-She said she was supporting Hillary Clinton, and said the choice had nothing to do with gender.
+She said she was supporting Hillary Clinton and said the choice had nothing to do with gender.
 She also said she would have no issues if Barack Obama won the election.
 Before the show's conclusion, she returned to the stage to perform "I Feel the Earth Move".

 On October 6, 2014, she performed at a Democratic fundraiser at the Beverly Wilshire Hotel in Beverly Hills, California, attended by Vice President Joe Biden.

 On January 21, 2017, King marched in the 2017 Women's March in Stanley, Idaho, carrying a sign that said "One Small Voice."
 In an op-ed for The Huffington Post, she wrote she carried that message because "I've never stopped believing that one small voice plus millions of other small voices is exactly how we change the world."

+King endorsed Kamala Harris in the 2024 US presidential election.